rabramoff/Millennial/README.md

 &nbsp;&nbsp;&nbsp; <b>derivs_V2_LIN.R</b> - Millennial V2 model equations with linear kinetics

 #### simulation:
-&nbsp;&nbsp;&nbsp; <b>run_functions.R</b> - run script
+&nbsp;&nbsp;&nbsp; <b>run_functions.R</b> - run script\
+&nbsp;&nbsp;&nbsp; <b>model_tutorial.Rmd</b> - tutorial with explanation of how to run the model as well as examples and exercises

 This repository branches from the original repository (https://github.com/email-clm/Millennial), containing the first version of the Millennial model framework written by Xiaofeng Xu.
-There are some differences between the equations presented in the Appendix of Abramoff et al. 2018 and the repository.
-They are noted as issues here (https://github.com/PNNL-TES/millenial/issues) where the model is being translated into R. This repository will further modify the original equations as part of ongoing model development.
+There are some differences between the equations presented in the Appendix of Abramoff et al. (2018) and the repository.
+They are noted as issues here (https://github.com/PNNL-TES/millenial/issues) where the model is being translated into R. This repository may further modify the original equations as part of ongoing model development.

 ## Original Readme